Tiger attack: Tigress of Moradabad

 In February 2014, reports emerged that a tigress had killed 7 people near the Jim Corbett National Park.
-The tigress was later called the man-eater of Moradabad, because it was hunting in the Bijnor and Moradabad region.
+The tigress was later called the man-eater of Moradabad, because she was hunting in the Bijnor and Moradabad region.
 The tigress could not be traced by about 50 camera traps and an unmanned aerial vehicle.
-In August 2014, it was reported that tigress had stopped killing humans.
-Its last victim was killed in February, with a total of 7 victims.
+In August 2014, it was reported that the tigress had stopped killing humans.
+Her last victim was killed in February, with a total of 7 victims.
 The animal remained untraced.

 Tigress of Yavatmal

 Between 2016 and 2018, a tigress known as T-1 was said to have killed 13 people in Yavatmal district, in the western Indian state of Maharashtra.
-The tigress was shot dead after a major hunt in November 2018.
-The tiger was killed in self-defence, after charging those attempting to tranquillise her.
+The tigress was shot dead after a major hunt in November 2018 after charging those attempting to tranquillise her.

 The hunt for the tigress included more than 100 camera traps, bait in the form of horses and goats tied to trees, round-the-clock surveillance from treetop platforms and armed patrols.
 Drones and a hang glider were also used to try and locate T-1.
 Wildlife officials also brought in bottles of the perfume Obsession for Men by Calvin Klein, which contains a pheromone called civetone, after an experiment in the US suggested that it could be used to attract jaguars.

 Tigers of Bardia National Park, Nepal

-In 2021, the four tigers killed ten people and injured several others in Bardia National Park of Nepal.
-Three of tigers were captured and transferred to rescue centers.
+In 2021, four tigers killed ten people and injured several others in Bardia National Park of Nepal.
+Three of the tigers were captured and transferred to rescue centers.
 One of the tigers escaped from its cage and is yet to be captured.

 The tigers were identified and captured from Gaidamachan on 4 April, from Khata on 18 March and from Geruwa on 17 March.
 The tigers were found with broken canine teeth, possibly due to fighting between two males.
-After the capture, one of the tiger escaped from the iron cage and went back to the forest in Banke district.
+After the capture, one of the tigers escaped from the cage and went back to the forest in Banke district.
 Two were housed at the rescue facility in Bardia National Park in Thakurdwara and Rambapur.
 One was transferred to the Central Zoo in Jawalakhel, Kathmandu.